Arrokoth486958/Arrokoth486958/README.md

 ## Hey, I'm Arrokoth233
-I'm a Chinese lived in Germany and is 16 years old.
+I'm a Chinese but living in Germany and I'm 16 years old.

 One of my Primary project is Akiraka Minecraft Launcher (Or AkirakaMC/Akiraka)